aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-a value determining the quality of the generated images to apply only when saving pages to the Jpeg format.
+Gets a value determining the quality of the generated images to apply only when saving pages to the Jpeg format.
 The default value is 100 Has effect only when saving to JPEG.
 The value must be between 0 and 100.
 The default value is 100.

 **Returns:**
 int